-How to Avoid Getting Your Stuff Stolen While Traveling
+Safety Tips: How to Avoid Theft While Traveling

 There’s no greater buzz kill than being robbed while on a relaxing vacation.
-In almost 15 years of global traveling, I have been lucky enough to avoid theft in even the shadiest of places.
+In 15+ years of global traveling, I have been lucky enough to avoid theft in even the shadiest of places.

-Here are five steps you can take to keep your property safe and avoid theft!
+Here are 6 steps you can take to keep your property safe & avoid theft abroad

 Observe the people around you and make sure you are alert when traveling alone.
 Your peripheral vision is a blessing, so USE IT.
 If you feel like something isn’t right, then don’t continue on.

-View my tips on traveling light and don't be a target.
+View my tips on traveling light to avoid becoming a target.

 4. Find A Unique Hiding Spot

 Now, I am not going to tell you ALL of my hiding places (or else they wouldn't be so hidden), but I will tell you what's worked for me in the past.
-I always forget a lock and there is rarely a safe provided in the hostels I stay at, so this is important!
+I used to always forget a lock and there was rarely a safe provided in hostels, so this is important!

-My favorite hiding spot is my mattress.
+One of my favorite hiding spots is the mattress top.
 I often place my passport on my mattress, under my fitted sheet so that I am sleeping on top of it (note: you must take the sheets off and remake the bed; avoid the popular hiding spot under the mattress).
 I usually place emergency money with it, as well.

 5. Have a Back Up Plan

-- Upload your vacation photos daily to a dropbox or back up in case of theft or loss.
+Upload your vacation photos daily to a dropbox or back up in case of theft or loss.
 Here’s an extra 500MB if you sign up for a free Dropbox account with this link.

-- Let your bank know you are traveling and try to only use credit cards instead of debit.
-Fraudulent charges can easily be refunded.
+Let your bank know you are traveling and try to only use credit cards instead of debit.
+Fraudulent charges can easily be refunded with credit.

 Only travel with clothing/jewelry that you are okay with losing.